Azure/AzureSqlBulkFailover/Source/RunbookEntrypoint.md

 1. Downloads a manifest file (`RunbookEntrypointManifest.json`) from a remote location.
 2. Parses the manifest file to get a list of files to download and execute.
 3. Downloads each file to a local directory.
-4. Executes each file in turn, passing in the required parameters (SubscriptionId, ResourceGroupName and ServerName).
+4. Executes each file in turn, passing in the required parameters (ScriptProperties, SubscriptionId, ResourceGroupName and ServerName).

 ## Functions